-We may also seek additional third-party collaborators for the commercialization of APADAZ outside of the United States or for the development or commercialization of KP415, KP484 or our other product candidates.
+We may also seek additional third-party collaborators for the commercialization of APADAZ outside of the United States or for the development or commercialization of our other product candidates, which are not subject to the KP415/484 License Agreement, or those that are subject to the KP415/484 License Agreement but the option is not exercised by Commave.
 In such cases, our likely collaborators would include large and mid-size pharmaceutical companies, regional, national and international pharmaceutical companies and biotechnology companies.
-If we do enter into any such collaboration arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of APADAZ outside of the United States or our product candidates.
+If we do enter into any such collaboration arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of APADAZ outside of the United States or our other product candidates.
 Our ability to generate revenue from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.

-Our collaboration with KVK poses the following risks to us:
+Our collaborations with KVK and Commave, or combined the Collaborators, pose the following risks to us:

-- KVK has significant discretion in determining the efforts and resources that they will apply to this collaboration; - KVK may not perform its obligations as expected; - KVK may not pursue commercialization of APADAZ or may elect not to continue or renew commercialization programs based on post-approval clinical trial results, changes in KVK's strategic focus or available funding, or external factors, such as an acquisition, that divert resources or create competing priorities; - KVK could independently develop, or develop with third parties, products that compete directly or indirectly with APADAZ if KVK believes that competitive products are more likely to be successfully developed or can be commercialized under terms that are more economically attractive than ours; - APADAZ may be viewed by KVK as competitive with its own product candidates or products, which may cause KVK to cease to devote resources to the commercialization of APADAZ; - KVK may not commit sufficient resources to the marketing and distribution of APADAZ; - disagreements with KVK, including disagreements over proprietary rights, contract interpretation or the preferred course of commercialization, might cause delays or termination of the commercialization of APADAZ, might lead to additional responsibilities for us with respect to APADAZ or might result in litigation or arbitration, any of which would be time-consuming and expensive; - KVK may not properly maintain or defend our or its intellectual property rights or may use our or its proprietary information in such a way as to invite litigation that could jeopardize or invalidate such intellectual property or proprietary information or expose us to potential litigation; - KVK may infringe the intellectual property rights of third parties, which may expose us to litigation and potential liability; and - the License Agreement may be terminated by KVK under specified circumstances and, if terminated, we could be required to raise additional capital to pursue further commercialization of APADAZ.
+- The Collaborators have significant discretion in determining the efforts and resources that they will apply to these collaborations; - The Collaborators may not perform their obligations as expected; - The Collaborators may not pursue commercialization of APADAZ, KP415 or KP484 or may elect not to continue or renew commercialization programs based on post-approval clinical trial results, changes in the Collaborators' strategic focus or available funding, or external factors, such as an acquisition, that divert resources or create competing priorities; - The Collaborators could independently develop, or develop with third parties, products that compete directly or indirectly with APADAZ, KP415 or KP484 if they believe that competitive products are more likely to be successfully developed or can be commercialized under terms that are more economically attractive than ours; - APADAZ, KP415 or KP484 may be viewed by the Collaborators as competitive with their own product candidates or products, which may cause them to cease to devote resources to the commercialization of APADAZ, KP415 of KP484; - The Collaborators may not commit sufficient resources to the development, marketing and distribution of APADAZ, KP415 or KP484, as applicable; - disagreements with the Collaborators, including disagreements over proprietary rights, contract interpretation or the preferred course of development or commercialization, might cause delays or termination of the commercialization or development of, as applicable, APADAZ, KP415 or KP484, might lead to additional responsibilities for us with respect to APADAZ, KP415 or KP484 or might result in litigation or arbitration, any of which would be time-consuming and expensive; - The Collaborators may not properly maintain or defend our or their intellectual property rights or may use our or their proprietary information in such a way as to invite litigation that could jeopardize or invalidate such intellectual property or proprietary information or expose us to potential litigation; - The Collaborators may infringe the intellectual property rights of third parties, which may expose us to litigation and potential liability; and - the license agreements may be terminated by the Collaborators under specified circumstances and, if terminated, we could be required to raise additional capital to pursue further development or commercialization, as applicable, of APADAZ, KP415 or KP484.